envoyproxy/learnenvoy/README.md

 management UI, and observability platform for Envoy.

-We open-sourced this site because we know we're not always right, and even if we are, Envoy and the best practices around it are evolving faster than any single organization can keep up.
+We open-sourced this site because we know we're not always right, and even if we are, Envoy and its best practices are evolving faster than any single organization can keep up.
 Feel free to fork it, edit it, share it with others, and contribute back to it.